FrancescoBorsatti/ExIFFI/README.md

 ### Feature Selection Experiments

-This script performs the feature selection experiment and produce the plot containing the results.
+This script performs the feature selection experiment and produces the plot containing the results.

 >[!warning]
-> In order to successfully execute this script you need to have saved the `GFI`
+> In order to successfully execute this script it is necessary to have saved the `GFI`
 > matrices (which are needed to get the feature rankings).
 These matrices are automatically
 > saved by the `launch_exp_GFI` script so make sure to run that first.